diasbruno/oF/README.md

-oF is a script to manage the installation of openFrameworks and add-ons.
+oF is a script to manage your installation of openFrameworks and add-ons.

 i wrote it yesterday before i found http://ofxaddons.com/.